theupdateframework/pep-on-pypi-with-tuf/README.rst

 ------------------------------------------------------

 In order for package managers like pip to download and verify packages with TUF, a few extra files must exist on PyPI.
 These extra repository files are called TUF metadata.
-TUF metadata contains information such as which keys are trusted [LV: change to 'trustable'], the cryptographic hashes of files, signatures on [LV: change on to 'to'] the metadata, metadata version numbers, and the date after which the metadata should be considered expired.
+TUF metadata contains information such as which keys are trustable, the cryptographic hashes of files, signatures to the metadata, metadata version numbers, and the date after which the metadata should be considered expired.

 When a package manager wants to check for updates, it asks TUF to do the work.
 That is, a package manager never has to deal with this additional metadata or